(well, you can, up to a point – see below) as – simplistically speaking – websites cannot access hardware and make it do things.

 as there is no generic/standard API that would work for all gprs printers it will be something you would have to script yourself

-if anyone knows of another solution – or i am missing things – let me know and i’ll happily add/amend this here
+If anyone knows of other solutions – or i am missing things – let me know and i’ll happily add/amend this here

 documentor id 2